ao/hivemind/docs/user_guide.md

 - Hivemind installed (see [Installation Guide](installation_guide.md))
 - Docker images available in a registry (Docker Hub, ECR, etc.)
 - Basic understanding of containers and microservices
+- Go 1.18 or later (if building from source)

 ### Checking Hivemind Status